 Annual MEDLINE®/PubMed® Year-End Processing (YEP):

 NLM® performs both daily routine maintenance and annual year-end processing of MEDLINE data.
-Throughout the year, revised MEDLINE citations are routinely released from the NLM Data Creation and Maintenance System (DCMS) each Monday through Friday.
+Throughout the year, revised MEDLINE citations are released daily from the NLM Data Creation and Maintenance System (DCMS).
 In the fall of each year NLM performs additional maintenance to MEDLINE data, known as YEP, or year-end processing.

 Routine Maintenance includes, but is not limited to, the following types of edits: